krinj/logkit/README.md

 ## ENV Setup

-When you first run the logger, it will look for a `logmatic.env` file to set up its configuration.
+When you first run the logger, it will look for a `logkit.env` file to set up its configuration.
 If it cannot find one, it will create one.

 The file has the values below: